ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## Regrets

-If I had a do-over
+If I had a do-over (this section once had a half-dozen items)
  - I'd give all of my wappered files a common extension, maybe .pbs